 The Community Health Committee has a minimum of twelve members, chaired by a member of the Medical Center Ministry Board.
 Current membership includes 23 community members.
 A majority of members have knowledge and experience with the populations most likely to have disproportionate unmet health needs.
 The Community Health Committee generally meets quarterly.

 Roles and Responsibilities

 Senior Leadership

-• Chief Executive and senior leaders including the hospital's Chief Mission Integration Officer, are directly accountable for CB performance.
+• Chief Executive and senior leaders are directly accountable for CB performance.

 Community Health Committee (CHC)